jinnycho/jinnycho-blog/src/writings/books/psychology/courageToBeDisliked.md

 > There is no freedom in a feeling of contribution that is gained through the desire for recognition.

 My life has been the complete opposite of what this book has advised.
 According to the book, it will take half of the time I've lived to fully internalize its lessons, which means it will take 15 years.
 I'm grateful that I came across this book at a younger age and not when I was 60.
 I also want to express my gratitude once again to my high school friend who recommended this book to me.
+If anyone is suffering from pain in the past, let's move on like goldfish!

-If anyone is suffering from pain in the past, let's move on like goldfish.
-After all, we are humans who deserve to live freely.
+I'll end this blog with a Cherokee story about two wolves.
+There's an ongoing battle inside each of us—a fierce struggle between two wolves.
+One is evil, representing anger, envy, sorrow, regret, greed, arrogance, self-pity, guilt, resentment, inferiority, lies, false pride, superiority, and ego.
+The other is good, embodying joy, peace, love, hope, serenity, humility, kindness, benevolence, empathy, generosity, truth, compassion, and faith.
+The wolf that we feed ultimately wins.